microsoft/ApplicationInsights-Profiler-AspNetCore/README.md

 ## Announcement

+* Profiler 2.1.0-beta2 is **NOT** recommended.
+There is a bug that impacts the ASP.NET Core application starting up.
+See bug #85 for details.
+Please wait for 2.1.0-beta3.

+## Previous announcements

 * Profiler 2.1.0-beta1 is [available now](https://www.nuget.org/packages/Microsoft.ApplicationInsights.Profiler.AspNetCore/2.1.0-beta1).
 Read [What's new](./docs/WhatIsNew2_0.md) and [Migrate to Application Insights Profiler 2.0](./docs/MigrateTo2_0.md).
 Follow the example of [quick start](./examples/QuickStart3_0/Readme.md) if you are building a new app service.

   * [Break change] Application Insights Profiler 2.1.0-* depends on [Application Insights SDK for ASP.NET Core 2.12.0](https://www.nuget.org/packages/Microsoft.ApplicationInsights.AspNetCore/2.12.0) and above.
 It will be referenced implicitly.